mojaloop/documentation/docs/technical/sdk-scheme-adapter/SDKBulk-EventSourcing-Design.md

-# Support for Bulk Transfers - CQRS Design
+# Support for Bulk Transfers - DDD and Event Sourcing Design
 ## Design overview
 This diagram summarizes the design role the SDK is performing.